krasserm/krasserm.github.io/resume/index.md

 We draw from 20+ years of experience in production-grade software development, with 8+ years in AI/ML engineering.
-Solutions we've built serve thousands of B2B customers worldwide.
+Solutions we've built for clients serve thousands of B2B customers worldwide.
 We are active open source contributors, currently focused on multi-party conversational AI and on code action agents that evolve their own tool libraries.